Graph potentials and topological quantum field theories: Topological quantum field theories from graph potentials

 \subsection{Restricted TQFT}

-For our purposes, we will take as our target category the category of real Hilbert spaces (not necessarily finite-dimensional), with the space of bounded operators between Hilbert spaces as morphisms.
+For our purposes, we will take as our target category the category of complex Hilbert spaces (not necessarily finite-dimensional), with the space of bounded operators between Hilbert spaces as morphisms.
 This category is a monoidal category under the {\em Hilbertian tensor product} but it is not rigid.
 As rigidity implies the existence of the trace function for all endomorphisms which forces the Hilbert spaces to be finite-dimensional.
-This also means that we cannot consider the traces of the identity operator as in \cite[page~180]{MR1001453}, and hence we must not consider cups and caps.
+This also means that we cannot consider the traces of the identity operator as in \cite[page~180]{MR1001453}.
+As mentioned in \cite{MR1001453}, the identity operator corresponds to a cylinder two holes taking trace of the identity operator corresponds to the bordism given by a torus.
+Hence if we have a one holed torus in our bordisms category, we can not have caps or cups.
+Similarly we cannot have both upper and lower handles in our bordism category.

-However to every Hilbert space $\cH$, we can consider its continuous dual $\cH^*$ which is linearly isomorphic to $\cH$.
+However to every Hilbert space $\cH$, we can consider its continuous dual $\cH^*$ which is linearly anti-isomorphic to $\cH$.
 Moreover, this gives a natural linear isomorphism between the Hilbertian tensor product~$\cH_1\otimes \cH_2$ and the space of Hilbert--Schmidt operators~$\operatorname{HS}(\cH_1^{*}, \cH_2)$.

 The category of Hilbert spaces has additional structure, by the Riesz representation theorem.
 Namely, to every bounded operator~$f:\cH_1\rightarrow \cH_2$ we can assign the adjoint operator~$f^{\ast}:\cH_2\rightarrow \cH_1$ of a morphism, which satisfies the following properties: \begin{enumerate} \item $\operatorname{Id}^{\ast}=\operatorname{Id}$; \item $(f\circ g)^{\ast}=g^{\ast}\circ f^{\ast}$; \item $f^{\ast \ast}=f$. \end{enumerate} Categories with morphisms satisfying the above conditions are known as $\ast$-categories.
 The category~$\Bord_2$ is naturally a $\ast$-category as to every bordism we can assign the opposite bordism.